Jobs & Economy

 Because of progressive public investments and caring mentors, I was able to escape the cycle of poverty.
 It was teachers who saved me, who guided me to overcome great childhood adversity and poverty, who cared enough to show me a path to success.

-I was able to pay this state’s investment in me forward by supporting a law this year to create free and low-cost college for 110,000 Washingtonians – paid for by big corporations in our state that owe part of their success to the well-educated workforce our public education system has produced.
+I was able to pay this state’s investment in me forward by supporting a law to create a free and low-cost college for 110,000 Washingtonians – paid for by big corporations in our state that owes part of their success to the well-educated workforce our public education system has produced.

 Military Families and Veterans

 In my roles as Statewide Veterans Representative for U.S. Senator Patty Murray and Director of the Military Defense Sector in Governor Inslee’s Commerce Department, I have been connected to military families, employers and contractors in the South Sound on a daily basis.

 My position as an advocate for military families and veterans is also shaped by my family.
 As the twin sister of a 17-year combat veteran in the United States Air Force, I can attest that the little brother that I sent off to war after 9/11 is not the man who came home.
 Our military service members put their lives on the line to defend our freedoms, and I am proud to be an outspoken advocate for service members and their families, making sure that they gain access to the opportunities and benefits that they’ve earned and deserve.

 I have worked on veterans’ health care, improving military transition and workforce development, and have helped secure millions of dollars in federal grants to improve private-sector job growth, support military personnel transitioning to private-sector jobs, and support the 1900+ small businesses in the defense sector supply chain during Department of Defense downsizing.